UniversalDependencies/UD_Faroese-FarPaHC/README.md

 This project was funded by The Icelandic Student Innovation Fund, grant no. 206457-0091.
 Thanks are due to Örvar Kárason, whose previous work was used as a basis for the conversion.

+The Faroese Parsed Historical Corpus (FarPaHC) is available at https://repository.clarin.is/repository/xmlui/handle/20.500.12537/92.

 ## References

 ```